No climate specific information applies.

-Per ASHRAE 62.2-2010, ducted mechanical systems are those that supply air to a space that can be occupied through ductwork exceeding 10 feet in length and through a thermal conditioning component, except for evaporative coolers.
+Per ASHRAE 62.2-2010, ducted mechanical systems are those that supply air to an occupiable space through ductwork exceeding 10 ft. in length and through a thermal conditioning component, except for evaporative coolers.
 Systems that do not meet this definition are exempt from this requirement.
 Also, mini-split systems typically do not have MERV-rated filters available for use and are, therefore, also exempted under this version of the guidelines.

 HVAC System Quality Checklist, Filtration.
 At least one MERV 6 or higher filter installed in each ducted mechanical system.
 Per ASHRAE 62.2-2010, ducted mechanical systems are those that supply air to an occupiable space through ductwork exceeding 10 ft. in length and through a thermal conditioned component, except for evaporative coolers.
 Systems that do not meet this definition are exempt from this requirement.
 Also, mini-split systems typically do not have MERV-rated filters available for use and are, therefore, also exempted under this version of the guidelines.

 Exhibit 1: Mandatory Requirements, 6.
 Indoor Air Quality.
 Certified under EPA Indoor airPLUS.